joshuacook/redhat/doc/presentation.md

 % Joshua Cook
 % November 2, 2016

-# Scalable Computing for Individuals

 ## Problem: Medium-Sized Data

 - Kaggle Problems; Datasets from UCI
 - Small enough to work with using standard database tools (Postgres, Mongo)
 - Large enough to be unwieldy; feature engineering and training is extremely slow
 - Advantage of working as an individual can be lost (creativity, rapid innovation)
 - Especially, difficulties in using Jupyter with medium to large data sets

 ## Solution: Infrastructure as Code